good-labs/good-labs.github.io/docs/projects/index.md

 ---

 This page provides a review of current Good Labs projects and Proposals.
-To give feedback or create a proposal, you can open an issue or pull request on this [repository](https://www.github.com/good-labs/good-labs.github.io) repository.
+To give feedback or create a proposal, you can open an issue or pull request on this [repository](https://www.github.com/good-labs/good-labs.github.io).

 ## The Greater Good Pledge